5 Years and Out

 When I looked to start retooling my investment real estate business, I knew I would have to spend more time developing a business plan.

-When we initially incorporated we said we were going to “Purchase Investment Real Estate; that was the only words in our entire business plan.
-It pretty simple business mantra.
+When we initially incorporated, we said we were going to “Purchase Investment Real Estate; that was the only words in our entire business plan.
+It’s a pretty simple business mantra.

 With ten years under our belt purchasing investment real estate, it took a change in employment to shake the foundation of my career and personal life.

-Upon this change in my career, I ramped up my focus on my investment real estate business, and for the first several years my business mindset focused on the Bricks and Mortar side of the investment real estate business.
+Upon this change in my career, I ramped up my focus on my investment real estate business.
+For the first several years, my business mindset focused on the Bricks and Mortar side of the investment real estate business.

 The Shift in Direction: What’s on Your Mind?

 What was on my mind was how to share this monumental change in my career life and the survival lessons.
 This monumental change turned out to be a new exciting beginning.